xwu36/financial_exchange_prototype_v2/README.md

 }
 ```

-# More Info On Debugging in Abseil:
+# More Info On Abseil Library:

 [Abseil library](https://github.com/abseil/abseil-cpp) is an open-source collection of C++ code (compliant to C++11) designed to augment the C++ standard library.